01 What can I expect as a Fellow?

 04 How to Apply

 Throughout the selection process, we want to get to know you.
-Given the limited number of places available, 2024 will be a competitive process. we encourage you to review the seven competencies we look for in Fellows.
-Each stage has been designed to help understand your current strengths and areas of opportunity, so we can work with you to further develop your unique skill set.
-We also aim to provide you with an opportunity to connect with other like-minded educators and aspiring school leaders from regional and remote contexts and, importantly, have some fun!
+Given the limited number of places available, 2026 will be a competitive process. we encourage you to review the seven competencies we look for in Fellows.
+Each stage of the selection process has been designed to help understand your current strengths and areas of opportunity, so we can work with you to further develop your unique skill set.
+We also aim to provide you with an opportunity to connect with other like-minded educators and school leaders from regional and remote contexts and, importantly, have some fun!

 The selection process consists of four parts, which are outlined below: